mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 **Rewards:** 500gp (base), or 300gp + ally, or political power
 **Theme:** "One person's terrorist is another's freedom fighter"

+{{note
+**DM Note: The Merchant Consortium**

+The Merchant Consortium is a regional chapter of the continental Merchant League, operating in the Silverpine-Thornwood region.
+While the Merchant League as a whole is a legitimate trade organization (see World Guide), individual consortiums sometimes engage in less ethical practices.
+The Silverpine Consortium includes merchants who participated in the fraudulent seizure of Thornwood lands—corruption that the larger League has either ignored or been unaware of.
+This subplot reflects how legitimate organizations can harbor corrupt elements.
+}}

 ### **Quest SETUP**

 A week has passed since Quest 1.2.
 PCs have settled into guild life.
 Then Varak summons them with an unusual contract—high-paying, but there's something off about it.